-If you love horses or grew up in the 1960s, chances are you've seen some episodes of the famous TV show, Mr. Ed.
-While Mr. Ed's ability to talk may have seemed like magic at the time, lots of work went into creating that effect.
-But how did producers actually get palomino horse TV star Mr. Ed to "talk" on-screen?
+If you love horses or grew up in the 1960s, chances are you've seen some episodes of the famous TV show, Mister Ed.
+While Mister Ed's ability to talk may have seemed like magic at the time, lots of work went into creating that effect.
+But how did the sitcom's producers actually get a TV star palomino horse to "talk" on-screen?

-Some viewers thought the camera focused on the equine until he yawned.
-Then co-star Alan Young, who played Mr. Ed's one confidante, Wilbur, told the story that crew put peanut butter in the horse's mouth to get him to move his lips.
+For years, many viewers thought the Hollywood cameras simply focused on Mr. Ed until he moved his lips or simply yawned.
+However, co-star Alan Young, who played Mr. Ed's close human confidante Wilbur Post, recalled how the crew put peanut butter in the horse's mouth to get him to move his lips.

 Young later recanted this comment, stating that he had only said that because he didn't want to disappoint children with the technicality of how it was actually done.